StephanieRuthJones/cards-frontend/README.md

 **PART II: Refactor**

-1. Create a components folder
+1. Create a components directory in the src directory

+2. Create a CardContainer.js file in the components directory.

+3. Create a stateful CardContainer component in the new js file.
+Import / export in the appropriate places.

+4. Move App state to CardContainer, including fetch and setState.
+Ensure UI looks the same as before refactor.
-2. Create a Card component.
-Take code from App and put into Card component.

-3. Refactor createCards function to pass necessary props to Card component.
+5. Create a stateful Card component.
+Take appropriate code from CardContainer and put into Card component.
+Import /export in the appropriate places.
+Pass props from CardContainer to Card component.

-4. Create CardContainer component.

-5. Take code from App and put it in the container component.
-Include the createCards function and holds cards data in state.
+***CHALLENGE: Add a button to the card under the question that conditionally renders the "Answer" portion of card using a boolean, "showAnswer" in Card component state and a function that sets state based on a button click.***

 [EOF]